-- Screening Tables provide an easy-to-use initial comparison to determine if nearby sources or roadways may have a significant impact to a receptor.
+- Screening Tables provide an easy-to-use initial comparison to determine if nearby sources or roadways may expose an existing or proposed new receptor to concentrations above the lead agencies' thresholds of significance.
 The section describes how to use the screening tables to determine if a site specific modeling analysis and risk assessment are warranted.
-The section also identifies sources that are likely to have low emissions such that their health impacts are below the thresholds. - Refined Modeling Approach describes the recommended methodology for performing dispersion modeling and estimating emission factors if the project exceeds the thresholds based on the screening analysis. - Cancer Risks describes methodology for estimating the incremental lifetime cancer risk using age-sensitivity factors. - Chronic Hazard Health Impacts and Acute Hazard Health Impacts describes the methodology for estimating short term one hour acute exposures and long term chronic noncancer health impacts.
+The section also identifies sources that are likely to have low emissions such that their potential to adversely impact the health of nearby receptors is low. - Refined Modeling Approach describes the recommended methodology for performing dispersion modeling and estimating emission factors if the project exceeds applicable thresholds based on the screening analysis. - Cancer Risks describes methodology for estimating the incremental lifetime cancer risk using age-sensitivity factors. - Chronic Hazard Health Impacts and Acute Hazard Health Impacts describes the methodology for estimating short term one hour acute exposures and long term chronic noncancer health impacts.